From cashier to world's youngest PM. Finland's new leader breaks the mold - Local News 8

 The young woman had a huge smile on her face.
 And why not, given her trailblazing new status as the world’s youngest sitting prime minister.

-The former transport minister shot to worldwide fame earlier this month after the leader of her Social Democratic Party stepped down — and Marin stepped up, becoming the country’s youngest-ever prime minister.
+The former transport minister shot to worldwide fame earlier this month after the leader of her Social Democratic Party stepped down — and Marin stepped up, becoming the country’s youngest serving prime minister.

 She now heads Finland’s governing coalition of five parties — all of which have female leaders, and almost all under the age of 35.